Tufts Gordon Institute Hosts Engineering Leadership Seminar

 Viola took this opportunity to transition the dialogue to the idea of influencing without authority, noting that it is one of mechanisms by which one acquires a position of leadership.

 Hannemann recounted his days working at a major computer hardware company at a time when profits were thin.
 They couldn’t gain an edge on their competitors.
-Hannemann was asked to assess the company’s design and manufacturing, and immediately diagnosed a design problem.
+Hannemann assessed the company’s design and manufacturing, and immediately diagnosed a design problem.
 And yet, instead of going directly to management, he assembled a group of individuals from the various plants to study the problem and come up with a solution.
 He was able to get everyone on board to follow design standards, reduce the number of parts and ultimately lower costs.
 “Leadership isn’t an individual sport like golf.
 Leadership is a team activity.
 You have to get people to understand the interest of the company.”

 Concluding the event, Viola pointed out that sometimes when arguing a point, data simply doesn’t work and you have to use an emotional tactic.
 Agreeing, MacDonald added, “You don’t motivate people with charts.
 You reach out and grab them and motivate them with stories.”